mrgoldair/line-intersection/readme.md

 \mathbf{B} = b - c \\
 \mathbf{A} \times \mathbf{B}
 $$
+The cross product of two vectors is non-commutative – $a \times x$​​​​ is not the same as $x \times a$​​​, in fact it is the negative of.
+So when the magnitude of the cross product of the four points ($a,b,c,d$​) that make up our three vectors $A(a-b), B(c-b), C(d-b)$ are both positive then we know $B$ and $C$ both lie on the same side of $A$.

 Note: Care must be taken to use vectors and not points.
-Although points and vectors share $x,y$ (and maybe even $z$ ) in their notation, they mean different things and the interpretation of using points instead of vectors would be the cross product of two "vectors"
+Although points and vectors share $x,y$ (and maybe even $z$​ ) in their notation, they mean different things and the interpretation of using points instead of vectors would be the cross product of two "vectors"

 ###### How do we find the intersection point of two line segments that intersect?